Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Completing agreed repairs

-• Providing receipts if required
+• Providing repair receipts when required

-• Maintaining the home condition
+• Maintaining the property’s condition

 • Keeping utilities on through closing